 Create a Focal Point

-Kicking off each class with a targeted writing prompt underscored the theme for that day’s class.
+Kicking off each class with a targeted writing prompt underscores the theme for that day’s class.
 It was clear to everyone what we were going to focus on that day.
 Posting the prompt before the start of class and establishing the practice of students writing at the start of class made the transition into class time easier for everyone.
 After only a few classes, students easily fell into the pattern of settling into writing without prompting.
 Finally, thinking and writing about the prompt helped both myself and my students get our heads into the game.
 The practice gave us time to gather our thoughts and access our existing knowledge about the topic so when work began in earnest we were ready.

-In my classes, bell ringers are always directly tied to the topic of the day so when the time comes for class discussion everyone has something to say.
+In my classes, bell ringers are always directly tied to the topic of the day.
+This strategy means that when the time comes for class discussion everyone has something to say.
 Spending time writing about one or two specific ideas or questions before a discussion ensures that everyone has some thought to contribute to the conversation.
 I often ask students to sum up their writing with a six-word story before we transition from bell ringer to class so students have the option to share selections from their writing or their six-word story (with explanation).
 I have found as students become comfortable with the bell ringer model that I need to prompt less and talk less during our class discussions.

 I love to jumpstart writing assignments with two or three successive bell ringers.
 It is less intimidating for students to be told about an assignment after they have already written hundreds of words on a topic.
 Also, I find there is a lot less struggle about selecting a topic or focus for an upcoming assignment if we have already explored possibilities through bell ringers paired with discussion.

 I love using bell ringers in my classes to create a focal point, fuel discussion, and jumpstart assignments.
 How do you use bell ringers in your classroom?
+What is your favorite way to start a lesson?
+How do you engage students before a lesson?